-THE STATE BAR OF CALIFORNIA STANDING COMMITTEE ON PROFESSIONAL RESPONSIBILITY AND CONDUCT FORMAL OPINION INTERIM NO. 08-0001
+THE STATE BAR OF CALIFORNIA STANDING COMMITTEE ON PROFESSIONAL RESPONSIBILITY AND CONDUCT FORMAL OPINION NO. 2011-180 by accepting a gift from a client?

-ISSUE: When does an attorney violate rule 4-400 of the California Rules of Professional Conduct by accepting a gift from a client?
-DIGEST: An attorney who demonstrates by words or conduct an intent to cause a client to give the attorney a substantial gift violates rule 4-400.
+ISSUE: When does an attorney violate rule 4-400 of the California Rules of Professional Conduct attorney a substantial gift violates rule 4-400.
 Whether a gift is substantial must be determined by examining issues such as the value of the gift from the perspective of both the client and the attorney both financially and otherwise, as well as general standards of fairness.
-AUTHORITIES INTERPRETED: Rules 1-100(B)(2) and 4-400 of the California Rules of Professional Conduct. ^{1/}